Dallas-D/color-mapper/README.md

 # color-mapper
-Maps colors for a directory of images to a different color palette
+Maps colors for a directory of images to a different color palette *Requires:* Python 2.7, matplotlib, colormath
+*Note:* This will take a long time to run as it uses CIEDE2000 for calculating distances between colors.
+This provides a better measure of which colors to choose as it's based on perceived differences as opposed to euclidean distance.

 ## Usage
     >>> python map_colors.py directory palette [-n/--number no_of_colors]